microsoft/BioModelAnalyzer/docs/luis.md

 *Example: How can I use eventually always*

-#### SelectTutorial
+#### RemoveModel
-Chosen intent when user asks for a specific tutorial
+Recognises user wanting to delete their model

-*Example: Are there any tutorials that can explain stability*
+*Example: please remove the uploaded model*

 #### UploadedModel
 Recognises user asking for their model, and returns model name